dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 Config Quick Start Example
 --------------------------
+**Simple Example Use Case**

 **Track and Intensity Use Case with Sample Data**

   1. Create a directory where you wish to store the sample data.
-Sample datasets are specific to each use case (see [sec:2.5.1]) and are required in order to be able to run the use case.
+Sample datasets are specific to each use case and are required in order to be able to run the use case.
   2. Retrieve the sample data from the GitHub repository:

     a.
 In your browser, navigate to https://www.github.com/NCAR/METplus/releases
     b.
-Locate the latest release and click on the *sample_data-cyclone_track_feature.tgz* link associated with that release
+Locate the latest release
     c.
+Expand the 'Assets' menu by clicking on the black triangle to the left of the word 'Assets'
+    d.
+Click on the *sample_data-medium_range-x.y.tgz* link associated with that release, where x.y refers to the release number.
+    e.
 Save it to the directory you created above, hereafter referred to as INPUT_DATA_DIRECTORY
-    d. cd to your $INPUT_DATA_DIRECTORY and uncompress the tarballe: *tar xvfz sample_data-cyclone_track_feature.tgz*
+    f. cd to your $INPUT_DATA_DIRECTORY and uncompress the tarball: *tar xvfz sample_data-medium_range-x.y.tgz* where x.y is replaced with the current release number.
-    e. when you perform a listing of the sample_data directory, the INPUT_DATA_DIRECTORY/sample_data/GFS contains the data you will need for this use case
+    g. when you perform a listing of the sample_data directory, the INPUT_DATA_DIRECTORY/METplus_Data/model_applications/medium_range contains the data you will need for this use case

   3. Set up the configuration file:

     a.
 Your METplus Wrappers install directory will hereafter be referred to as METplus_INSTALL
     b.
 Verify that all the *</path/to>* values are replaced with valid paths in the METplus_INSTALL/parm/metplus_conf/metplus_data.conf and METplus_INSTALL/parm/metplus_conf/metplus_system.conf files
     c.
-Two configuration files are used in this use case, track_and_intensity.conf file and tcmp_mean_median.conf to take cyclone track data, and using TcPairs which wraps the MET TC-Pairs tool (to match ADeck and BDeck cyclone tracks to generate matched pairs and error statistics).
-The TCM-PRPlotter is then used (wraps the MET tool plot_tcmpr.R) to generate a mean and median plots for these matched pairs
+One configuration file is used in this use case,  to take cyclone track data, and using TcPairs which wraps the MET TC-Pairs tool (to match ADeck and BDeck cyclone tracks to generate matched pairs and error statistics).
+The TCMPRPlotter is then used (wraps the MET tool plot_tcmpr.R) to generate a mean and median plots for these matched pairs
     d.
-In your editor, open the METplus_INSTALL/METplus/parm/use_cases/track_and_intensity.conf file and perform the following:
+In your editor, open the METplus_INSTALL/METplus/parm/use_cases/model_applications/tc_and_extra_tc/Plotter_fcstGFS_obsGFS_RPlotting.conf file and perform the following:

-      1. Replace any *</path/to>* with actual paths by setting the following:
+      1. Under the [dir] section, add the following:

         a.
-OUTPUT_BASE to where you wish to save the output:
+OUTPUT_BASE to where you wish to save the output:  e.g. OUTPUT_BASE = path-to-your/output_dir
         b.
-TCPAIRS_ADECK_INPUT_DIR to INPUT_DATA_DIRECTORY/sample_data/GFS/track_data
+INPUT_BASE = INPUT_DATA_DIRECTORY/METplus_Data
+        c.
+MET_INSTALL_DIR = path-to-your/MET-install where path-to-your/MET-install is the full path where your MET installation resides
+        d.
+Verify that PROCESS_LIST, under the [conf] header/section is set to TcPairs, TCMPRPlotter.
+This instructs METplus Wrappers to run the TcPairs wrapper first (TC-Pairs) followed by the TCMPR plotter wrapper (plot_TCMPR.R).

       2. Save your changes and exit your editor

-    e.
-In your editor, open the METplus_INSTALL/METplus/parm/use_cases/track_and_intensity/examples/tcmpr_mean_median.conf

-      1. Verify that PROCESS_LIST is set to TcPairs, TCMPRPlotter.
-This instructs METplus Wrappers to run the TcPairs wrapper first (TC-Pairs) followed by the TCMPR plotter wrapper (plot_TCMPR.R).

   4. Run the use case:

     a.
 Make sure you have set the following environment in your .cshrc (C Shell) or .bashrc (Bash):

       1. csh: setenv RSCRIPTS_BASE $MET_BASE/scripts/Rscripts
       2. bash: export RSCRIPTS_BASE $MET_BASE/scripts/Rscripts
-      3. Refer to section [sec:2.7] for the full instructions on setting up the rest of your environment
+      3. Refer to section 2.7 'Set up your environment' in the :ref:`install` chapter for the full instructions on setting up the rest of your environment
       4. On your command line, run::

-           master_metplus.py -c use_cases/track_and_intensity/track_and_intensity.conf -c use_cases/track_and_intensity/examples/tcmpr_mean_median.conf
+           master_metplus.py -c parm/use_cases/model_applications/tc_and_extra_tc/Plotter_fcstGFS_obsGFS_RPlotting.conf

       5. When complete, you will have a log file in the output directory you specified, and under the tc_pairs directory you will see .tcst files under the 201412 subdirectory.
 These are the matched pairs created by the MET tool Tc-pairs and can be viewed in any text editor.
       6. Plots are generated under the tcmpr_plots subdirectory in .png format.
 You should have the following plots which can be viewed by any graphics viewers such as 'display' on Linux/Unix hosts:

         a.
+AMAX_WIND-BMAX_WIND_boxplot.png

+        b.
 AMAX_WIND-BMAX_WIND_mean.png

-        b.
+        c.
 AMAX_WIND-BMAX_WIND_median.png

-        c.
+        d.
+AMSLP-BMSLP_boxplot.png

+        e.
 AMSLP-BMSLP_mean.png

-        d.
+        f.
 AMSLP-BMSLP_median.png

-        e.
+        g.
+TK_ERR_boxplot.png

+        h.
 TK_ERR_mean.png

-        f.
+        i.
 TK_ERR_median.png

 User Defined Config
 -------------------